victordomingos/Count-files/README.md

 Count all files in a given directory with recursion, but don't display a table, only the total number of files:

 `countfiles.py -nt ~/Documents`
+`countfiles.py -no-table ~/Documents`

 Count all files in a given directory without recursing through subdirectories, and sort the table alphabetically:

 `countfiles.py -nr -alpha ~/Documents`
+`countfiles.py --no-recursion --sort-alpha ~/Documents`

 Count all files in a given directory without recursing through subdirectories, including hidden files, and only displaying the total number of files (no table):

 `countfiles.py -nr -nt -a ~/Documents`
+`countfiles.py --no-recursion -no-table --all ~/Documents`

+Search recursively for any files that have a `.css` extension, in a given directory:

+`countfiles.py -fe css ~/Documents`
+`countfiles.py --file-extension css ~/Documents`

+Search recursively for any files that have a `.py` extension, in a given directory, and display a 500 characters preview for each one:

+`countfiles.py -fe py -p -ps 500 ~/Documents` `countfiles.py --file-extension ~/Documents -preview --preview-size 500 ~/Documents`

 ## Dependencies: